dklopstein/dklopstein/README.md

 ## About Me 👋

 Hi, I'm Derek!
-I'm a rising senior studying Math-Computer Science and minoring in Data Science at the University of California, San Diego.
+I'm a senior studying Math-Computer Science and minoring in Data Science at the University of California, San Diego.

 I'm interested in sports analytics and software engineering, but above all else, learning new things!
 I love playing sports too, but my favorites are tennis, volleyball, basketball, and pickle ball currently.